Hakeem Belo-Osagie

 Hakeem Belo-Osagie is a Nigerian businessman.
 He is chair of Metis Capital Partners an organisation focused on brokering and delivering attractive, large-ticket transactions in Africa to select blue chip international investment partners.
 He was listed by Forbes Magazine as the forty-first richest man in Africa in 2014.

 Belo-Osagie and his wife, Dr Myma Belo-Osagie (a founding partner of Udo Udoma & Belo-Osagie), are philanthropists.
 The couple are also supporters of Harvard University's Center for African Studies, and Belo-Osagie has established a scholarship to support African students studying at Balliol College, Oxford.

 Belo-Osagie and his wife are both members of Harvard University's Global Advisory Council.
 Belo-Osagie also serves on the Yale University President's Council on International Activities and the New York University President's Global Council.
 In addition, Belo-Osagie sits on the International Advisory Council of the Brookings Institution and the Global Board of Advisors of the Council on Foreign Relations.

 Belo-Osagie and his wife are among the largest donors to the African Leadership Academy (the "ALA"), a residential secondary school in Johannesburg that works to educate Africa's brightest students.
-Founded in 2008, the highly selective ALA immerses promising young people in a rigorous two-year curriculum of leadership, service and African studies.
+Founded in 2008, the selective ALA immerses promising young people in a rigorous two-year curriculum of leadership, service and African studies.
 The ALA network of alumni includes almost four hundred young leaders drawn from forty three countries across the continent.
 In 2012, the academy unveiled the "Hakeem and Myma Belo-Osagie Wing", named in recognition of the couple's support of the ALA and their advocacy on its behalf.